pawandev200/mern-chat-app/README.md

 # Real Time Chat App

-Welcome to Chatify!
-A next-generation real-time chat application designed to bring people together, foster collaboration, and facilitate seamless communication.
-With its intuitive interface, robust features, and secure architecture, Chatify offers an unparalleled chatting experience.
+Welcome to my chat app!
+I'm thrilled to introduce you to a next-generation, real-time chat application designed to unite people and enable seamless communication.
+Featuring an intuitive interface, robust features, and secure architecture.
 ## Tech stack

 - Frontend: React.js, TailwindCSS, Daisy UI